EveShark/mern-stack-skills-challenge/README.md

 - **Best Practices**: Use of modern development practices and tools.
 - **Documentation**: Clarity and completeness of the README file and inline comments.
 - **Originality**: Ensure code originality and avoid plagiarism.

-## Contact Information

-For any questions or issues, please contact us at [sanket97@proton.me].